raul-izquierdo/english/sources/vocabulary/Places/Moving and Travelling.md

 acompáñanos = come along
     ?
 Ven al concierto con nosotros : `Come along to the concert with us`

+llevar a alguien a un sitio = take someone out
+    ?
+Le saqué a comer el martes : `I took him out to eat on Tuesday` ?
+Lo llevé a dar un paseo por la ciudad : `I took him out for a walk around the city`

 perseguir = to chase
     ?
 El perro persiguió al gato : `The dog chased the cat`